nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/05_Modelling_System_Integration/10_Static_View/README.md

 # The Static View

-The static view describes the structure of business objects that are sent as message arguments from the sender to the receiver of the message (see also Messages in UML).
+The static view describes the structure of business objects that are sent as message arguments from the sender to the receiver of the message (see also <b>Messages in UML</b>).

 The following points should be taken into consideration when modeling business objects: